digitalrebar/doc/development/contributing/contributing-code.rst

 Contributing to Digital Rebar Core
 ----------------------------------

-Before `submitting pull requests <https://help.github.com/articles/using-pull-requests>`_, please make sure to have read and understood the Apache license.
+Before `submitting pull requests <https://help.github.com/articles/using-pull-requests>`_, please make sure to read and understood the Apache license.
 Submitting a pull is considered to be accepting the project's license terms.

 .. index::
   TODO; code_tree_usage